 To change

-the current password enter 1
+the current password enter 1.
+The

 following prompt is displayed: